Lionel Charlton: First World War

-Shortly before the First World War he transferred to the Royal Flying Corps, becoming one of its first brigadier generals in 1917.
+Shortly before the First World War he transferred to the Royal Flying Corps, becoming one of its first brigadier generals in February 1917.

 Charlton was initially as a flight commander on No. 3 Squadron and later as the first Officer Commanding of No. 8 Squadron.
 On 15 April 1915, when No. 8 Squadron was grouped with No. 13 Squadron to form RFC's new 5th Wing, Charlton temporarily took command until he travelled to France.

 Iraq

 On 2 February 1923, Air Commodore Charlton took up the post of Chief Staff Officer at the headquarters of the RAF's Iraq Command.
 It was at this time that the RAF employed the bombing of Iraqi villages with the intent of pacifying tribal opposition.
 Charlton opposed this policy and he went on to openly criticize such bombing actions.
 Within a year of his arrival, Charlton resigned from his post in Iraq.
 In the same month he arrived, Charlton visited the local hospital in Diwaniya, and was shocked by seeing the wounds of Iraqis injured in RAF bombing raids present, later writing in his memoirs that "indiscriminate bombing of a populace... with the liability of killing women and children, was the nearest thing to wanton slaughter."

 On his return to Great Britain, Charlton expected to be summoned to see the Chief of the Air Staff, Hugh Trenchard.
 The summons never came.

+When the summons did not come, Charlton requested an interview with Trenchard.
+Trenchard asked Charlton why he had requested the interview and the following exchange took place:

+Charlton: "About my reasons for resigning."
+Trenchard: "Look here, Charlton.
+You resigned, and I accept your resignation.
+There's nothing more to be said."
+Charlton: "Won't there be an official enquiry, then?"
+Trenchard: "An inquiry into what?
+Your conscience?
+Certainly not."

 Although Charlton was barred from further postings in Iraq, he went on to serve as Air Officer Commanding No 3 Group.
 Charlton requested early retirement, which he was granted.

 Later life

 In retirement, he became an author of adventure fiction for children.
-At this time he also wrote Charlton, an autobiography, published by Penguin Books (no. 163, 1938); this work was rather candid and was written in the third person singular.
+At this time, he also wrote Charlton, an autobiography, published by Penguin Books (no. 163, 1938); this work was rather candid and was written in the third person singular.
 In 1938, he published The Air Defence of Britain, a reasoned analysis and prediction of the impending Second World War, correctly emphasizing the crucial importance which bombing civilian populations would have.
 Charlton was homosexual and lived with an old RAF friend, Tom Wichelo; he belonged to a circle including Edward Morgan Forster, Joe Ackerley, Raymond Mortimer and John Gielgud.